 Abbas Husain is a Canadian transplant in NYC who trained in Philadelphia at Drexel University and then moved to NYC where he is the associate program director of Emergency Medicine at Staten Island University Hospital.
 His academic interests include international medicine and integration of technology in medicine.
 Along with his strong support of FOAMed, he has a keen interest in clinical informatics and medical education.
 He is the creator of statenislandem.com and runs the NYACEP LLSA course.
 Abbas is an avid traveler and food enthusiast.

-Dr. Dan Egan is an attending physician and Associate Program Director at the NYU/Bellevue emergency medicine residency program.
+Dr. Dan Egan is the program director of the Mount Sinai St. Luke's Roosevelt emergency medicine residency program.
 Dan is a graduate of the Icahn School of Medicine at Mount Sinai and completed his emergency medicine training at the Brigham and Women's/Massachusetts General Program in 2002.
-Prior to NYU/Bellevue, he worked at St. Vincent's Hospital and was the associate program director at St. Luke's Roosevelt Hospital Center.
+Prior to NYU/Bellevue, he worked at St. Vincent's Hospital and was previously an APD at NYU/Bellevue as well as St. Luke's Roosevelt.
 He is a supporter of FOAM and outside of resident education work focuses his academic efforts on HIV testing in the ED and PEP.
 Outside of medicine, Dan is a musician actively singing in NYC.